INDICATIONS

 Proven to bring a deep and durable response

-Isa-Kd vs Kd study design (IKEMA): Randomized, open-label, multicenter trial of 302 patients with RRMM who were randomized 3:2 to receive Isa-Kd (n = 179) or Kd (n = 123) with KYPROLIS® 56 mg/m² twice weekly.
-As of the primary analysis, with a median follow-up of 20.7 months, the study met its primary endpoint of improved PFS.
-Median PFS was not reached with Isa-Kd vs 20.27 months with Kd (HR = 0.55; 95% CI: 0.37-0.82; P = 0.0032).1,2
+*As of the primary analysis, with a median follow-up of 20.7 months, the study met its primary endpoint of improved PFS.
+Median PFS was not reached with Isa-Kd vs 20.27 months with Kd (HR = 0.55; 95% CI: 0.37-0.82; P = 0.0032).

-Pairing Isa with Kd delivered deep responses for patients1,5
+Isa-Kd delivered deep responses for patients

-Subgroup analysis in specific patient populations*
+Subgroup analysis in specific patient populations:

 1 prior line of therapy